liquibase/liquibase-contribute-site/docs/extensions-integrations/integrations-overview/dev-env-setup.md

 Each integration will have its own repository.
 Since integration can be hosted anywhere, the exact steps will vary.

-For integration on GitHub (including the Liquibase-owned extensions at [github.com/liquibase](https://github.com/liquibase)), the step are:
+For integration on GitHub (including the Liquibase-owned extensions at [github.com/liquibase](https://github.com/liquibase)), the steps are:

 1. Browse to the repository in GitHub
 2. Click on the Fork button in the top-right corner.